An automotive oscilloscope with differential inputs avoids damaging car electronics as result of a wrong connection during measuring.

 With differential inputs

-An automotive oscilloscope like the Automotive scope ATS610004D-XMSG and Automotive scope ATS5004D has differential input channels.
+An automotive oscilloscope like the Automotive Test Scope ATS610004D-XMSG and Automotive Test Scope ATS5004D has differential input channels.
 The ground terminals of the inputs are not connected to each other and also not connected to the ground of the PC.
 When the instrument is accidentally connected wrong, there will flow no short circuit current and expensive extra repairs because of damaged car electronics are history.

 Using additional tools